slayingMoon/cafe-management-app/README.md

 <h2>Interceptors</h2>
 -Added preHandle and postHandle Interceptors, who serve a reporting purpose and log basic data about requests and responses

+<h2>Events</h2>
+-Added onRegister Spring Event, which notifies admins by email each time a new user registers.

 <hr/>

 <h2>Data Management</h2>